 Jason Stevens

 Biography: Little information is available online about Jason Stevens.
 In 2010, he ran for City Council in former Ward 19—Trinity-Spadina, finishing last.
+On his personal Facebook page, where he appears to campaign, he says he has owned a small food business and has volunteer and political advocacy experience.
 In a brief YouTube video, Stevens claims to have run in 2016, but it’s not clear for which office.
 In answers Stevens gave to the Federation of North Toronto Residents’ Associations, he says he does not live in Don Valley West, but that his brother does.

 Lesley Stoyan

 Platform: Stoyan’s campaign priorities are road safety and traffic reduction, food security in vulnerable neighbourhoods, and support for small businesses.
-She also wants to encourage alternatives to car travel.
-On social media, Stoyan says Ward 15 has nine distinct neighbourhoods, so broad-stroke policies won’t work.
+She also wants to encourage alternatives to car travel and overhaul Vision Zero (a city safety plan to reduce traffic fatalities), though she hasn’t elaborated as to how.
+On social media, Stoyan says Ward 15 has nine distinct neighbourhoods, so broad-stroke policies won’t work as a result—she has committed to hearing from each of these neighbourhoods in her leadership efforts.
+In a campaign speech, she expressed wanting to protect the neighbourhood from corporate development.

 Daniel Trayes